bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 A function declaration is very easily (and often unintentionally) turned into a function expression.
 A function declaration ceases to be one when it either:

 -   becomes part of an expression
--   is no longer a “source element” of a function or the script itself.
-A “source element” is a non-nested statement in the script or a function body:
+-   is no longer a "source element” of a function or the script itself.
+A "source element” is a non-nested statement in the script or a function body:

 <!-- -->